sanduabey/growth-crew/README.md

 # how to launch Jupyter Notebooks for testing
 `jupyter lab`

-# required dependencies
+# Dependencies
 ## Install the main crewAI package
 `pip install crewai`

-## Install the main crewAI package and the tools package
-## that includes a series of helpful tools for your agents
+## Install the main crewAI package and the tools package that includes a series of helpful tools for your agents
 `pip install 'crewai[tools]'`

 ## Other dependencies